 What is Neurofibromatosis

 Learning difficulties can affect as many as 80% of children with Neurofibromatosis Type 1 (Nf1).
-Not all children are affected the same.
-In fact each child experiences their own set of difficulties ranging from very mild to severe.
+But the condition doesn’t affect all children the same way – each child experiences their own set of difficulties ranging from very mild to severe.

-These difficulties can be further compounded when a parent also has a learning difficulty due to Nf1.
+Difficulties can be further compounded when a parent has a learning difficulty due to Nf1.
 These parents will find it difficult to explain to teachers why their child is displaying “bad behaviours” and not keeping up with their peers.